luigiinred/interview-questions/README.md

 - What do you like to do for fun?
 - Can you tell me about a time when you had to ask for help?
 - Can you tell me about a time when you worked as part of a group?
+- Give an example of when you had to work with someone who was difficult to get along with.
+How did you handle interactions with that person?

 ## Problems